pauloalvesm/jquery-review/README.md

 Repository with a list of web applications to review Javascript with JQuery concepts.

+## 📕 Note

+- This repository may receive more projects in the future

+## 📌 Technical Decisions

+- I've defined a basic structure that is also focused on organization.

+- I've chosen to develop projects at an entry level.

+- In the development process, I've opted to apply cleaner and more readable code.

 ## 🚀 Technologies and Tools

 This project was developed using the following technologies: